 However, if interest rates are high, and if you think they are likely to fall, you might want to decide on a shorter-term deal.
 This would give you the option to leave your mortgage at the end of the term and when early repayment charges apply no longer and sign up for one with hopefully lower rates of interest.

 Variable rate mortgages can be worth consideration however you need to be careful as your monthly payments will go up and down as the standard variable rate increases or decreases.

 You will make saving on a tracker rate mortgage compared to standard variable-rate mortgages however you need to be aware that you will have early repayment charges if you opt for a fixed-rate deal.

 Speak to a mortgage broker

-It’s always recommended to speak to a mortgage broker.
-They will consider your personal circumstances, discuss the mortgage market with you, and will help you get an affordable deal.
+It’s always recommended to speak to a fee free mortgage broker.
+They will consider your personal circumstances, discuss the mortgage market with you, and will research all mortgage lenders to help you get the lowest fixed rates.

 It’s at this point that we recommend our services to you as, unlike certain other mortgage brokers, we provide FEE-FREE advice and support for all of our customers.
 Many clients have benefited from the mortgages we have accessed for them, so talk to a member of our team at your earliest opportunity if you are considering a fixed-rate mortgage.